 Getting started on the Herbalife diet requires a few simple steps.

-Since Herbalife is a multi-level marketing business, their products are only available for purchase through Herbalife independent distributors.
+Because Herbalife uses an MLM structure, its products are available for purchase only through independent Herbalife distributors.

-You can connect with a distributor directly on the Herbalife website or via personal connections if you know a certified retailer.
+You can connect with a distributor directly on the Herbalife website or via personal connections.

 The next step is to pick the Herbalife weight loss program that’s right for you.
-There are three versions to choose from:
+There are three versions to choose from (3):

-- The Advanced Program: Includes everything from the Quickstart Program, plus two more supplements for increasing energy and reducing fluid retention and Total Control for boosting your metabolism and energy levels
+- Advanced Program: includes everything from the Quickstart Program plus two more supplements — Cell-U-Loss for reducing fluid retention and Total Control for boosting your metabolism and energy levels

-- Ultimate Program: includes everything from the Advanced Program, plus two additional supplements for blood sugar management and digestion.
+- Ultimate Program: includes everything from the Advanced Program plus two additional supplements — Snack Defense for blood sugar management and Aminogen for digestion

 Following the Herbalife diet is relatively easy.

-There are no dietary restrictions on the Herbalife diet, but it’s generally advised to drink plenty of water and eat small, frequent meals and snacks that include plenty of fruits and vegetables.
+There are no dietary restrictions on the Herbalife diet, but people following the diet are generally advised to drink plenty of water and eat small, frequent meals and snacks that include fruits and vegetables.

-There are no official recommendations for how long you should stay on the Herbalife diet, but most people continue until they reach their weight loss goal.
+There are no official recommendations for how long to stay on the Herbalife diet, but most people continue until they reach their weight loss goal.

 The Herbalife diet is designed to help people lose weight by reducing calorie intake with meal replacement shakes and boosting metabolism with supplements.

-There have not been any studies on the full Herbalife weight loss program, but the meal replacement shakes do appear to help with weight loss.
+There haven’t been any studies on the full Herbalife weight loss program, but the meal replacement shakes may help with short-term weight loss.

 - Calories: 90

-When mixed with 8 fluid ounces (240 ml) of nonfat milk, the mix provides 170 calories per serving and is intended to be a low-calorie meal replacement.
+When mixed with 8 ounces (240 mL) of nonfat milk, the mix provides 170 calories and 17 grams of protein per serving.

 - People on Herbalife may lose 1 pound per week, at least early on: Herbalife sponsored one 2009 study on the effectiveness of Herbalife shakes.
-The researchers found that people who replaced two meals per day with Herbalife shakes lost an average 12.5 pounds (5 kg) in 12 weeks (5).
+The researchers found that people who replaced 2 meals per day with Herbalife shakes lost an average of 12.5 pounds (5 kg) in 12 weeks (

-Research is lacking on the long-term benefits of meal replacement shakes, but at least one study suggested that they may help prevent weight gain over several years (6).
+- Research on the long-term benefits and drawbacks of meal replacement shakes is lacking: However, one review suggests that they may help prevent weight gain over several years (

-Overall, research suggests that meal replacement shakes can help people lose weight in the short term, but additional diet and lifestyle strategies may be needed for long-term weight loss and weight maintenance.
+Overall, research suggests that meal replacement shakes can help people to lose weight in the short term, but additional diet and lifestyle strategies are necessary for long-term weight loss and maintenance.

 The supplements recommended in the Herbalife weight loss programs include:

-- Formula 2 Multivitamin: A standard multivitamin with several minerals for general nutrition.
+- Formula 2 Multivitamin Complex: a standard multivitamin with several minerals for general nutrition

-- Herbal Tea Concentrate: A powdered drink mix with tea extracts and caffeine that is meant to provide extra energy and antioxidant support.
+- Herbal Tea Concentrate: a powdered drink mix with tea extracts and caffeine that’s meant to provide extra energy and antioxidant support

-- Cell-U-Loss: A supplement containing electrolytes, corn silk extract, parsley, dandelion and asparagus root that is meant to reduce water retention.
+- Cell-U-Loss: a supplement containing electrolytes, corn silk extract, parsley, dandelion, and asparagus root that’s meant to reduce water retention

-While these supplements contain many ingredients and claim to help with energy, metabolism and weight loss, there have been no studies to evaluate the effectiveness of these Herbalife products specifically.
+While these supplements contain ingredients that may help with energy, metabolism, or weight loss, there have been no studies to evaluate the effectiveness of these Herbalife products specifically.

-- The products are easy to prepare: To make the shake, all you have to do is mix two scoops of powder with 8 ounces (240 ml) of nonfat milk and enjoy.
-The powder can also be blended with ice or fruit for a smoothie-style drink.
+- The products are easy to prepare: To make the shake, all you have to do is mix 2 scoops of powder with 8 ounces (240 mL) of nonfat milk and enjoy.
+You can also blend the powder with ice or fruit for a smoothie-style drink.